gatsbyjs/gatsby/docs/docs/reference/release-notes/v4.0/index.md

 Key highlights of this release:

-- Parallel Query Running
+- [Parallel Query Running](#parallel-query-running) - up to 40% reduction in build times
-- Deferred Static Generation (DSG)
+- [Deferred Static Generation (DSG)](#deferred-static-generation-dsg) - defer page generation to user request, speeding up build times
-- Server-Side Rendering (SSR)
+- [Server-Side Rendering (SSR)](#server-side-rendering-ssr) - pre-render a page with data that is fetched when a user visits the page

 Major dependency updates: